nomiddleman/nomiddleman-woocommerce/README.txt

 * 43 supported cryptocurrencies
 * Simple setup via plugin settings – no website registration necessary
-* Start accepting payments immediately
 * You control your wallets
-* Absolutely none of your data stored on our servers
+* We don’t use servers running closed source code
-* No API keys required
+* No plugin API key required
+* No middleman fees
 * Real-time crypto valuation
 * Unique address for every order\*
 * Auto update of order to complete upon payment\*
 * Customer QR code on checkout
 * Supports all Woocommerce fiat currencies
+* All this for free!

 \* varies by cryptocurrency